 - knowledge of a scheduled surgery or recuperation from surgery.

-NOTE: Minor ailments and injuries such as colds, broken fingers, or rashes are not normally serious enough to exempt a person.
+Note: Minor ailments and injuries such as colds or rashes are not normally serious enough to exempt a person.

-- Document the proof used to support the exemption in the case record.
+- Document the proof used to support the exemption in Case Comments.

 - Establish an exemption review date based on the information obtained and the customer's condition.
 When a person with a temporary illness exemption becomes physically and/or mentally fit, change their work exemption status to nonexempt, unless another exemption reason applies.